byoniq/AI-Redteaming/README.md

 ## 7. AI Attack Simulation & Red Teaming Frameworks
 Comprehensive frameworks for simulating AI attacks:
-- **MITRE ATLAS**: MITRE's framework focusing on adversarial tactics in machine learning. ([MITRE ATLAS](https://atlas.mitre.org/))
+- **MITRE ATLAS**: MITRE's framework focuses on adversarial tactics in machine learning. ([MITRE ATLAS](https://atlas.mitre.org/))
-- **AI Village Attack Techniques**: Community-driven tactics and techniques for red teaming AI/ML systems.
-(No direct link provided in the search results)

 ---

 ## Contribution
 We welcome contributions to this repository!
 Please submit a pull request or open an issue to suggest new tools or improvements.
-A good README should tell people how they can contribute to the project [8].
+A good README should tell people how they can contribute to the project

 ## License
 This repository is licensed under the [MIT License](LICENSE).